WHAT ARE WE CONSERVING?

 The mega-reserves formally protect a large percentage of the area.
 However, between the parks are strips of land owned by civil society.
 These strips of land or corridors connect the parks and mitigate fragmentation of the landscape and therefore protect the biodiversity and ecosystem functioning.
 Eden to Addo’s mission is to assist and engage with civil society and all stakeholders to identify and develop the living corridor by applying sound land-use practices, encouraging a diversity of environmentally sustainable livelihoods and linking ecologically important areas, for the benefit of biodiversity and the extended community.

 “Between the Garden Route National Park, The Baviaanskloof Mega Reserve and the Addo Elephant National Park are strips of land owned by civil society.
 These strips of land or corridors connect the parks and mitigate fragmentation of the landscape and therefore protect the biodiversity and ecosystem functioning.”

 A description of the most represented biomes within the corridor area:

-Succulant Karoo can be described as xerophytic, semidesert shrubland with a preponderance of leaf succulants.
-There are a higher number of succulants than anywhere else in the world.
+Succulent Karoo: can be described as xerophytic, semidesert shrubland with a preponderance of leaf succulents.
+There are a higher number of succulents than anywhere else in the world.
 Of the approximately 5000 species occurring nearly 2000 are endemic.
 A number of specialised insects feed only on specific local plants.
 The area is also rich in endemic vertebrates especially small mammals and reptiles such as Bat-Eared Fox, Suricate (Meerkat) and Barking Gecko.
 Less than 0.5% of the area of the Succulent Karoo Biome has been formally conserved.